Highsnobiety

 Your Highsnobiety privacy settings have blocked this Instagram post.

-And, yes, great portion of these earnings is attributed to Risso's wonky taste in the accessories slash footwear category, amplified through the POV shaped by artsy runway shows and clever celeb link-ups with the likes of Erykah Badu and Charli XCX.
+And, yes, a great portion of these earnings is attributed to Risso's wonky taste in the accessories slash footwear category, amplified through the POV shaped by artsy runway shows and clever celeb link-ups with the likes of Erykah Badu and Charli XCX.

 Marni's parent holding firm OTB has been busy with reshufflings anyway, appointing Bally's Simone Bellotti to the top of Jil Sander, and Y/Project and Diesel's Glenn Martens to Maison Margiela, replacing Lucie and Luke Meier and John Galliano, respectively.